A general polynomial emulator for cosmology via moment projection: Method

 is the dimension of the monomial basis.
 The solution of this system provides the linear coefficients $c_{\alpha\ell}$.
 Equations~(\ref{eq: mom mat})–(\ref{eq: mom vec i.t.o.
 M c}) comprise the main numerical steps of {\sc MomentEmu}, highlighting the lightweight nature of the code.
 The algorithm is designed for the regime with many more training data than the monomial basis ($N\gg D$), in which the moment matrix (Eq.~(\ref{eq: mom mat})) is effectively guaranteed to be positive-definite.

 In practice, the optimal polynomial order $d$ is not known a priori.
+In the continuous domain, a higher-order emulator should, in principle, always outperform a lower-order one.
+However, with discrete and finite training data, overfitting can occur beyond a certain polynomial degree, leading to a turning point even when evaluated by RMSE alone.
+It is therefore crucial to use a representative test set -- e.g., one obtained by random sampling across the parameter space -- to ensure a fair assessment of predictive performance.
 To address this, we implement a loop over $d$, starting from an initial guess and increasing up to a maximum degree specified by the user.
 This procedure selects either the best-fitting model or the first one that meets a predefined accuracy threshold.
 To protect against overfitting, the full set of simulations is partitioned into disjoint ``training'' and ``validation'' subsets.
-The training set is used to compute the polynomial coefficients for a given $d$, while the validation set is used to evaluate the root-mean-squared error (RMSE) of the standardised data, which serves as the figure of merit for model selection.
+The training set is used to compute the polynomial coefficients for a given $d$, while the validation set is used to evaluate the root-mean-squared error (RMSE) of the standardised data, which serves as the figure of merit (FoM) for model selection.
+In addition to RMSE, \textsc{MomentEmu} supports auxiliary FoMs to quantify model complexity: among fits within a tolerance of the minimum RMSE, it selects the one with the smallest Bayesian Information Criterion (BIC) for compactness (see Appendix~\ref{app:model_selection} for details).
+Using Singular Value Decomposition (SVD), MomentEmu can also reduce dimensionality by thresholding the singular values of the functional-basis matrix.
 For improved numerical stability, all parameters and observables are standardised (mean-centred and scaled by standard deviation) prior to fitting and transformed back to their original scales after the loop concludes.
 Figure~\ref{fig: diagrams} summarises the main steps of the {\sc MomentEmu} workflow.

 The above procedure outlines how \textsc{MomentEmu} performs polynomial emulation of the forward mapping from theory parameters to observables. \textsc{MomentEmu} also supports the backward emulation, from observables back to theory parameters, by simply exchanging the roles of the input and output spaces.
 In order to construct a well-behaved inverse mapping, it is advisable to select a set of observables that will produce a smooth, continuous and non-degenerate transformation.
 Otherwise, one would need to resort to root-finding or algebraic geometric techniques to study the inverse mapping, both of which are considerably more complex than direct polynomial emulation.
 We refer to the forward mapping as `observable prediction' and the inverse mapping as `parameter inference' to distinguish between these two operational modes.